Christina Anne Hawthorne

 Tag Archives: inspiration

-The idea came to her out of nowhere… To read the latest poem on the website, and one partly based on Riparia, please join me HERE.
+You’re the beginning… To read the latest poem on the website please join me HERE.

-Being different was going to have to do.
-To read the new poem on the website please join me HERE.
+She was born into herself… To read the latest poem on the website please join me HERE.

+So long dismissed with condescending ridicule… To read the latest poem on the website please join me HERE.
 SaveSave

-People, places, all with a past.
-To read the latest poem on the website please join me HERE.